 Patagonia Men's Tropic Comfort Hoody II

-- Classic, relaxed tee silhouette with generous hood designed to fit over a baseball cap
+- Classic, hoody silhouette with generous hood designed to fit over a baseball cap

 - 235 g (8.3 oz)